 - Don’t discuss “B” when “A” is the topic.
 If you can’t address the points at hand – don’t post.

-- Don’t respond to each and every thing you view as being critical of your point of view.
+- Don’t respond to each and every thing you deem as being critical of your point of view or with snarky comments, false claims of bias, negativity and so on.

 These are the basics, rules we hope we won’t have to expound upon.
 Those that violate these rules may find that their commenting privileges are revoked and that their past comments have been deleted – either with or without notification.